Last update: 01-03-2019 - older versions

-DAB transmissions in Sweden started in 1995 and today coverage is 35% of the population with services from public service broadcaster Swedish Radio (SR).
-The licence under which SR operates is valid until 31 December 2019.
+DAB transmissions in Sweden started in 1995 and today coverage is 35% of the population with services from public service broadcaster Swedish Radio (SR) and commercial radio.
+The licence under which SR operates is valid until 31 December 2019 and commercial broadcasters operates under licenses that are valid until September 2022.

 Mux 1 holds 8-10 regular and licensed services, all from Swedish Radio.
 All services in mux 1 are currently broadcast in DAB.
 All audio services hold DLS.